T1-MRI Segmentation with BrainSuite

 It is critical to get a good cortex surface for source estimation.
 If the final cortex surface looks bad, it means that something didn't work well somewhere along the BrainSuite cortical surface extraction sequence.
 This tutorial is not meant to guide you though troubleshooting BrainSuite results, but most errors in surface generation and segmentation occur at the first step, skull-stripping.
 If you are ending up with surfaces that include non-brain regions, or are missing large chunks of cortex, this step is where the error occurred.

 To fix skull-stripping issues, re-open the original T1 scan in BrainSuite.
 Open the Cortical Surface Extraction Sequence and check the box next to "Register and label brain" as you did above, but this time uncheck "Skull stripping".
 Next click on Cortex > Skull Stripping (BSE) to open the skull stripping dialog box, as this will let you step back and forth until you get a result that works.
+First try increasing 'Automated Iterations' from 5 to 10 or 15, and press 'Apply'.
+If the results do not look satisfactory, then press 'Back' and try again.
+You can also try entering parameters manually by unchecking 'automated parameter selection'.
 Common parameter settings that work are:

 - Diffusion Constant: between 20 and 30 (inclusive)